Lan1991Xu/ONE_NeurIPS2018/README.md

 bash scripts/ONE_ResNet32.sh
 bash scripts/ONE_ResNet110.sh
 ```
-to train baseline model using `ResNet-32` on CIFAR100, run the the following scripts.
+To train baseline model using `ResNet-32` or `ResNet-110` on CIFAR100, run the the following scripts.
 ```
 bash scripts/Baseline_ResNet32.sh
 bash scripts/Baseline_ResNet110.sh